← Back to Blog

 4. People won't be honest if it doesn't feel safe.
 Anonymity isn't optional.
 If your team thinks their names are attached to every comment, they'll hold back.

 5. Does it fit into your existing workflow?
-If it connects to your HR tools, Slack, or Teams, it is great.
-That’s one less thing to manage manually.
+If it connects to your HR tools, Slack, or Teams, that's great.
+That's one less thing to manage manually.

 6. Don't get tricked by fancy features.
 Lots of platforms show off AI and analytics.
 Cool, but do you need them?
 Or just clean, fast feedback?